paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2012-03-21-the_journey.md

 ---
 A new pair of jeans, the reignited love for a city and an inevitable answer to a surprisingly surprising question.
 Just some of the artefacts collected during two weeks in America.

 They all serve as a reminder that travel can be a means of reassessment and renewal; hopefully I’ve returned home a little wiser to the world than when I left it.
-That said, the notion of ‘home’ continues to be a puzzle.
+That said, the notion of *home* continues to be a puzzle.
 Is home where the heart is?
 Is it possible to have multiple homes?

 ## Wherever I lay my hat